obah2008/Active-directory-project/README.md

 - Select member of domain and input the name of the root domain we used when setting up AD on the domain controller

  If you have an issue like the domain name could not be found or located, click [here]() to see how to resolve that issue

+- once successful, restart the agent to save changes